Children of a King - Mighty Change

 Children of a King.
 In this article, the sons of an ancient king receive attention who went out seeking for themselves.
 What they found changed the course of life for thousands of people for generations.

-Ammon, Aaron, Omner, and Himni are the children of the king, Mosiah.
+Ammon, Aaron, Omner, and Himni are the children of King, Mosiah.
 These men with their friend Alma, all prominent members of the royal kingdom, started a countercultural revolution in the Kingdom of the Nephites, an ancient American nation found in The Book of Mormon: Another Testament of Jesus Christ.

 The children of the king did not espouse those beliefs.
 Actively the group of young men secretly influenced those who would listen not to follow the teachings of the King and the High Priest, Alma.